WUSTL-CSE222-FS18/studio-01-studio01_ericlevey_clarkerussell/README.md

 ***Q1.7 Briefly summarize your findings as a Designer.
 Is the customer happy with your work?
 How could it be further improved?***

+** They are through the roof with our unbelievably sleek and creative design.
+It could be further improved if we add a money back guarantee they would be more inclined to choose our new smart lock over a basic lock and tracker.

 ***Q1.8 Briefly summarize your findings as a Customer.
 Will the proposed solution meet your needs?
-Was it substantially different than what you may have initially envisioned?***
+Was it substantially different than what you may have initially envisioned?

+The solutions will satisfy our need and will give us future proof technology that will help us grow and make us an even better company.

+***

 (5 minutes): Reverse roles.
 Designers and Customers: Fill in your answers to the question above.